Frequently Asked Questions about Urgent Care Clinic Services

 What can Urgent Care do for me?

-Urgent Care treats a variety of illnesses and injuries: from colds, flu, and cuts to fractures and sprains.
+Urgent Care treats a variety of illnesses and injuries: from cuts to fractures and sprains.
 We provide immunizations, EKGs, and X-rays and can administer IV fluids and labs.
 Urgent Care also offers occupational health services including offering DOT exams and treating workplace injuries.

 Should I go to Urgent Care, or do I need the ER?